Home » Aggravated Identity Theft Defense Lawyers in Texas

 • D Magazine Best Lawyers — multiple appearances

-Contact Deandra Grant Law for a free, confidential consultation with Attorney James Lee Bright.
+If you are facing federal identity theft or aggravated identity theft charges in Texas, call (214) 225-7117 for a free, confidential consultation with James Lee Bright.
 We serve clients in the Northern, Eastern, Southern, and Western Districts of Texas, the District of Columbia, and the Fifth Circuit Court of Appeals.
-Call (214) 225-7117 or schedule an appointment online.
+Or schedule online at texasdwisite.com.

 Client Reviews